John Huntar: James V and the royal flock

-Mary's father, James V of Scotland kept sheep in Ettrick Forest.
-The chronicle writer Robert Lindsay of Pitscottie claimed that Andrew Bell kept a royal flock of 10,000 in that formerly lawless area.
-Later in the reign, the English ambassador Ralph Sadler tried to encourage James V to close the monasteries and take their revenue so that he would not have to keep sheep like a mean subject.
+Mary's father, James V of Scotland kept sheep in Ettrick Forest, at Crawford Muir, and Thornton.
+Ettrick wool was stored in a loft in Selkirk, and then transported to Edinburgh and Leith.
+Robert Liddale was master of the flocks.
+The chronicle writer Robert Lindsay of Pitscottie claimed that Andrew Bell kept a royal flock of 10,000 in the formerly lawless Ettrick Forest.
+Wool from the royal steadings and farms was stored in the "foir loft" of the King's Wark at Leith in September 1537.

+The English ambassador Ralph Sadler tried to encourage James V to close the monasteries and take their revenue so that he would not have to keep sheep like a mean subject.
 James replied that he had no sheep, he could depend on his god-father the King of France, and it was against reason to close abbeys that "stand these many years, and God's service maintained and kept in the same, and I might have anything I require of them."
 Sadler knew that James did farm sheep on his estates.
 After James' death 600 sheep were given to James Douglass of Drumlanrig.